 Process What’s Process?
 In computing, a process is an instance of a computer program that is being executed.
 It contains the program code and its current activity.
 Depending on the operating system (OS), a process may be made up of multiple threads of execution that execute instructions concurrently.
 Process states An operating system kernel that allows multi-tasking needs processes to have certain states.
 Names for these states are not standardized, but they have similar functionality.

 Differences between wait() and sleep() or sleep() and yield() method in Java Thread is one of the very old questions asked in Java interviews.
 Though both wait and sleep put threads to the waiting state, they are completely different in terms of behavior and use cases.
 JavaDoc Definition Thread Class public static void sleep(long millis[, int nanos]) throws InterruptedException Causes the currently executing thread to sleep (temporarily cease execution) for the specified number of milliseconds plus the specified number of nanoseconds, subject to the precision and accuracy of system timers and schedulers.
+The thread does not lose ownership of any monitors.

 An object is a chunk of memory bundled with the code that manipulates memory.
 In the memory, the object maintains its state (the values of its instance variables), which can change and evolve throughout its lifetime.
 To get a newly-created object off to a good start, its newly-allocated memory must be initialized to a proper initial state.
 Here we take an in-depth look at the mechanisms Java uses to manage object initialization.